microsoft/FactoryOrchestrator/docs/index.md

 # Factory Orchestrator

 Factory Orchestrator provides a simple and reliable way to run and manage factory line validation and fault analysis workflows.
-Beyond the factory floor Factory Orchestrator can be during os and hardware development to support various dev inner-loop and diagnostics activities.
+Beyond the factory floor Factory Orchestrator can be during os and hardware development to support various developer inner-loop and diagnostics activities.

 Factory Orchestrator consists of two components: